datasriram/AI-Document-Assistant/README.md

 - the vector index starts empty after each process restart;
 - multiple scaled instances would not share uploaded files or vectors.

-For now, treat uploaded files and vector indexes as temporary demo data.
-Add persistent storage or a vector database only in a later version.

-## Interview Explanation

-The app follows the standard RAG flow:

-- PyPDF reads the uploaded PDF and extracts page text.
-- `RecursiveTextChunker` splits text by paragraphs, lines, sentences, words, and finally characters if needed.
-- The overlap keeps nearby context available across chunk boundaries.
-- The embedding provider turns every chunk into a numeric vector.
-- `InMemoryVectorStore` stores chunk vectors and compares them with cosine similarity.
-- `/ask` embeds the user question, retrieves the top-k most similar chunks, builds a prompt, and asks the LLM to answer only from those chunks.
-- The response includes citations with document name, page number, chunk id, score, and preview text.

 ## Notes